Who (might have) met whom

 • 1946 - : Gerard 't Hooft icon

-Gerard 't Hooft (5/7/1946 - ) is a Dutch theoretical physicist and professor at Utrecht University, the Netherlands who won the 1999 Nobel Prize in Physics, known for black hole complementarity and renormalon.
+Gerard 't Hooft (5/7/1946 - ) is a Dutch theoretical physicist and professor at Utrecht University, the Netherlands who won the 1999 Nobel Prize in Physics, known for quantum field theory and holographic principle.

 • 1946 - : John Mather icon